Introduction to GGP

 (6) Reports

 An interim report during the implementation and a final report at the end of the project are compulsory.
-In addition, the Embassy staff may also visit the project site to see if the funds are used for the agreed-upon purposes.
+In addition, the Embassy staff may visit the project site to see if the funds are used for the agreed-upon purposes.

 (7) Auditing